NiLuJe/FBInk/README.md

 ![FBInk on a Kobo H2O](https://raw.githubusercontent.com/NiLuJe/FBInk/master/fbink_readme.png)

-(Although the fontsize may be different in current releases.
-On the H2O shown as an example, it's now 24x24 vs. the 32x32 showcased here.)

 # NOTES

 Kindle support is split into Touch devices, and legacy devices (up to, and *including* the K4).
 This is because older devices use a completely different eInk controller.

-Kobo support has been tested on a H2O running a recent FW version (i.e., 32bpp fb).
+Kobo support has been tested on a H2O running a recent FW version (i.e., 32bpp fb), but the full lineup should be supported.